How Many Solar Panels Do I Need to Run a TV?

 This wattage rating refers to the amount of power that the panel can generate under peak sun conditions per hour.

-For example, a 100W solar panel will generate 100 watts of power per hour when the sunlight is at 1000W/m².
+For example, a 100W solar panel will generate 100 watts of power per hour when the sunlight is at 1,000W/m².

-Say we’re using a 100W solar panel.
 To calculate the number of panels we need, we’ll use the following formula:

 Number of Panels = Actual Solar System Size (Watts) / Rated Power Output of Each Panel (Watts)